How Do I Cite Sources?

 Alternately, there may be an icon or link specifically about citing that looks like this:

-- Create a works cited list online using NoodleTools or Easybib in MLA or APA format.
+- Create a works cited list online using Easybib in MLA or APA format.
 You will be asked to create a username and password for your account (if you are not on campus, you will be asked for your student ID number and you will then be able to create your username)